arose20/Pseudo-spatial_visualisation_of_scRNAseq_data/README.md

 - Plot completely manual values for each section

 Additional features:
 - Turn individual masks on or off.
-This is useful for example if 1 section is overshadowing other sections too much
+This is useful for example if 1 or multiple section(s) is overshadowing other sections too much
 - Swap masks out depending on what image you want to use to represent the data
 - Change colourmap and scale bar range

+Note: this visualisation uses a counts matrix so this could be swapped out to represent different types of data such as protein

 ## Repository content
 This repository is split into the following:
 1. Mask generation
-    - Options to generate masks in a common co-ordinate framework using either Fiji or Plotly
+    - Options to generate masks in a common co-ordinate framework (CCF) using either Fiji or Plotly

 2. Combine single cell data and masks
     - Adapter notebook to combine the masks and single cell data together (will also work for sci-adifa-elmer web atlas platform)

 3. Local visualisation
     - Options to plot the pseudo-spatial visualisation using matplotlib or plotly